 - The university shall follow the following grade definitions:

-14. Review of a Grade.— (1) A student may file an application to the office of the controller of examinations for the review of a final grade within two weeks after the declaration of the results.
+- A student may file an application to the office of the Controller of Examinations for the review of a final grade within two weeks after the declaration of the results.

 - The review of a grade shall be limited to omission and calculation errors.